fc-io/react-for-beginners/week_04 – API/week_04_b_assignments.md

 ## For next week

-Get a head start by watching the videos below.
-Or save them for next week, up to you.
+Get a head start by watching the video below.
+Will help a lot.

 Watch:
 * Next.js 13 - How to use App folder & Layouts https://www.youtube.com/watch?v=xXwxEudjiAY